 - "Do the bags and marketing materials really make a difference?"
 (Explain how.) - "How many bags do you need for residential deliveries?" - "How and to whom do I give money?"
 (Have a plan-having them pay a vendor directly is preferred.) - "Where does the collected food go?
 How does it get there?"
 (You may have several food recipients; list them all.) - "How do I as a sponsor benefit?
 Will our name and/or logo be on the bag or on other materials?"
-(Provide brochure.) - "What are the deadlines?"
+(Use IEG valuation.) - "What are the deadlines?"
 (Provide the time line you are working from for the Food Drive in your city and/or branch.) - "Do you need volunteers?
 If so, how many, when and where?" - "In what other ways can I as a sponsor help, in addition to funding?"

 Leave materials.
-Make a nice folder labeled "National Association of Letter Carriers (NALC)" with your contact information on the front, perhaps along with some artwork or last year's food drive postcard.
+Make a nice folder labeled with "National Association of Letter Carriers (NALC)" and your contact information on the front, perhaps along with some artwork or last year's Food Drive postcard.
 Include the new "Partnership Opportunities" brochure.
-Point them to the NALC food drive web page: www.nalc.org/food.
-Provide the contact information for your food bank(s) and/or other partners (with their permission).
+Point them to the Food Drive's web page: nalc.org/food.
+Provide the contact information for your food bank and/or other partners (with their permission).